nigelnuique/cv_chat/README.md

 - **Chat Editing**: AI chat editing functionality is currently not working properly
 - Some features may require additional setup

+## Troubleshooting

+If the interface is not behaving as expected:

+- **Chat Not Responding**: Ensure the `openai` package is installed and the `OPENAI_API_KEY` environment variable is set.
+The app now displays a system message if the key or package is missing.
+- **YAML Editor Minimized**: The editor relies on CodeMirror assets loaded from the internet.
+If they fail to load, the textarea may appear very small.
+  Updating the CSS ensures it stretches to fill the panel, but you may need internet access for full functionality.
+- **PDF Preview Missing**: Verify that the `rendercv` package is installed so the server can generate PDF previews.

 ## Testing

 Run the included test script to simulate an AI suggestion: